maldoinc/wireup/docs/pages/examples/fastapi.md

 @app.get("/")
 @container.autowire
 async def root(
-    # This is a fastapi query parameter.
+    # This is a FastAPI query parameter.
     name: Optional[str] = None,
-    # Default value is not needed by the container, it is only to make fastapi happy.
+    # Default value is not needed by the container, it is only to make FastAPI happy.
     # It is the equivalent of Depends(lambda: None)
     # and will have to be used for any deps that are to be injected.
     # When using other frameworks the wire() call can be omitted.